Skip to content

 The name of the column where the classifications will appear.
 The predicted class is extracted from the model output for the user.

-For example, if your data's classification will be either "true" or "false", specifying classification in this parameter will generate a column that explicitly lists "true" and "false" values per row classified.
+For example, if your data's classification will be either "true" or "false", a column will be created that explicitly lists "true" and "false" values for each row classified.

 Include Input Columns = boolean

-• Yes: Includes both the column names of the input data and the output columns Prediction Column Name and Class Column Name.
+• Yes: Includes both the column names of the input data and the output columns Model Output Column Name and Class Column Name.

-• No: Only includes the Prediction Column Name and Class Column Name columns.
+• No: Only includes the Model Output Column Name and Class Column Name columns.